 "We have had countless enquiries from parents over the years about pathways beyond our pre-school service.
 Many of them have expressed a desire to see the culture and creative philosophy in Kinderland continue into the next learning phase of their children.”

-The Grange follows the Cambridge international primary curriculum.
+The Grange follows the Cambridge international primary curriculum and the International Primary Curriculum.
 The school’s international team of teachers, predominantly recruited from the UK and Australia, focuses on three learning frameworks.
 These include proficiency in the core subjects of English, maths and science; thematic, inquiry-based learning; and a creative approach to the visual arts and music.
 The school also works in partnership with external sports group JACPA to teach health and PE.

 Although the school does not follow the IB programme, many of its teachers and the principal are IB-trained.